Fire Safety Signs Guide

-Our interactive graphical guide shows clearly, where fire safety signage and marking is required and what types are suitable.
+Our interactive graphical guides show clearly where fire safety signage and markings are required, as well as what types are suitable.

 The reception area is one of the most important areas in your building and should be a key information point for the fire safety message.
 Especially to visitors!

 Stairways are part of the main emergency escape route.
 The common risks are: blocked with rubbish, boxes and furniture, bad signage and insufficient lighting in a full power loss.

 Corridors are part of the main route to safety in an emergency and should be kept clear from obstruction at all times.